jmillxyz/Win32-OpenSSH-wiki/sshd_config.md

 #### ChrootDirectory
 Support added in v7.7.0.0

 To setup a sftp-only chroot server, set ForceCommand to `internal-sftp`.
-You may also set up scp with chroot, by implementing a custom shell that would only allow scp.
+You may also set up scp with chroot, by implementing a custom shell that would only allow scp and sftp.

 ______
 #### Not supported